 Your main objective must now be to become a better leader than those that surround you.

 This you can do by observing the behavior of real leaders and not people perceived by the mainstream to be good leaders.

-There are some skills you will need to start with if you want to be successful.
+There are some leadership skills you will need to start with if you want to be successful.
 Remember skills are only skills and can be learned the same as every other skill you have acquired in your lifetime.

 Leadership skills you will need to survive